| The discussion on the strategic

 struggle.
 This is the historic dilemma confronting the

 revolutionists in many Latin-American countries.
+Once you understand the great

 strategic debate that the Cuban Revolution launched in the